JunheePark0224/Pluna/CONTRIBUTING.md

 ## 🔄 Pull Request Guidelines

-- Reference related issues (e.g., `Fixes #123`).
-- Ensure all tests pass before submitting.
+- Ensure all tests pass before submitting your PR.
+- Reference related issues using keywords like `Fixes #123` or `Closes #456`.
-- Provide clear descriptions of changes.
+- Provide a clear and detailed description of your changes.
+- Keep your PR focused on a single topic or feature.

 ---

+## 👶 Beginner-Friendly Contributions

+If you’re new to open source, look for issues labeled **`good first issue`** or **`help wanted`**.
+These issues are specifically designed to help beginners get started.

+---

+## 🤝 Community Support

+If you have questions or need assistance:

+- Start a discussion in the **Discussions** tab.
+- Contact the maintainers via email at **studywithpluna@gmail.com**.

+---

-Thank you for helping make Pluna better! 🚀
+Thank you for helping make Pluna a better tool for students! 🚀